uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Sometimes it's hard to tell if you're getting an automated response.
 We'll start off by looking at some very simple chatterbots that are only designed as an experiment rather than to offer serious advice.

-## A Therapy Session with Eliza the Chatterbot
+## A therapy session with Eliza the chatterbot

 {panel type="teacher-note"}